-Although Plaintiffs repeat that the case "involved actions by multiple District of Columbia-based government agencies who also undertook challenged conduct," Pls' Opp'n at 16, the Complaint belies that assertion.
+Although Plaintiffs repeat that the case "involved actions by multiple District of Columbia-based government agencies who also undertook challenged conduct," Pls' Opp'n at 17, the Amended Complaint belies that assertion.
 As the McAfee court explained for "claims [that] arose primarily in the Central District [of California,]" that "District likely will be more convenient for potential witnesses and evidence."
 McAfee, LLC v.
 U.S. Citizenship & Immigr.
 Servs., Civ.
-A. No. 19-2981 (DLF), 2019 WL 6051559, at \2 (D.D.C.
+A. No. 19-2981 (DLF), 2019 WL 6051559, at 2 (D.D.C.
 Nov.
 15, 2019).
-Here, all relevant evidence regarding the alleged conduct of ICE employees is in the Northern District of Texas.
-The majority of the pertinent ICE facilities and personnel at issue are also located there.
+Here, all relevant evidence regarding the alleged conduct of ICE employees is in the Western District of Louisiana.
+The pertinent ICE facilities and personnel at issue are also located there.
 Wolfram Alpha, 490 F. Supp.
 3d at 333 ("When claims arise within a geographic district, that district is more likely to be convenient for potential witnesses and more likely to house evidence.").
+Although Plaintiffs assert that "Defendants have begun to close [the] Pine Prairie [ICE Processing Center]," Pls.'
+Opp'n at 18, that is not the case.
+Defendants currently have no plans to close or consolidate that facility.